longaccess/terms/Privacy Policy.md

 upload your archives some of this personal information may form part of the metadata associated with your archives, as described in our Terms and Conditions of Service.
-Such metadata have the same life span as the corresponding Capsule(s).
+Such metadata have the same life span as the corresponding Archive(s).
 This means that even if you cease to have a user account with Long Access, some of your personal information will survive such user account as part of your archives’ metadata.